leandrosilva/erl_helpers/README.markdown

 ## Install

-Inside "deps" directory of your OTP application, for exemple:
+Inside "deps" directory of your OTP application, for example:

     $ git clone git@github.com:leandrosilva/erl_helpers.git
     $ cd erl_helpers
     $ make ungit
     $ make

-And finally, put it in the code path of your application.
+And finally, put it in the code path of your application and enjoy it.

 ## 3rd party modules